chill1Penguin/er605v2_openwrt_install/README.md

  ./er605v2_write_initramfs.sh openwrt-initramfs-compact.bin
  ```
  8. Reboot the ER605 and wait for it to reboot.
  9. Open a web browser and navigate to [http://192.168.1.1/](http://192.168.1.1/).
-If the page does not load, try waiting a bit longer or clearing your browser cache.
+If the page does not load, try waiting a bit longer or clearing your browser cache. (_Having a WAN connected can cause the router to act as an AP if using DHCP, which can in turn not allow router to get the 192.168.1.1 address.
+Better to not have any WAN connect to be safe_)
- 10. Follow the steps on the [web page](http://192.168.1.1/).
+ 10. Follow the steps on the web page.
 You can find a sysupgrade image at [https://downloads.openwrt.org](https://downloads.openwrt.org).
 Click [here](https://downloads.openwrt.org/releases/23.05.0/targets/ramips/mt7621/openwrt-23.05.0-ramips-mt7621-tplink_er605-v2-squashfs-sysupgrade.bin) to download the v23.05.0 sysupgrade image.
  11. After rebooting, your ER605 should boot into OpenWrt! :smile: